Tips for Creating a Custom Pre-Engineered Steel Building Kit

 An all-purpose, versatile surface that can be stained, dyed, glazed, or etched to create any look or style you like.
 Finished concrete can mimic many different materials, making it an excellent, long-lasting option for mixed-use spaces.

-Be sure to use an experienced contractor and high-quality concrete for best results.
+Be sure to use an experienced contractor and high-quality concrete for the best results.

 Poured Resin is a favorite for its low upkeep costs and seamless appearance.